andrewhao/built-to-last-talk/slides.md

 class: middle

-### Congrats - we've got a list of domains in our system
+## Congrats - we've got a list of domains in our system

 And a rough mapping of what domain models go where.

+---

+class: middle

+### Problem statement:

+Our systems bloat because we don't have the insights to understand where the boundaries belong

 ---